tax-logic-design/digital-tax-system-design-reference/README.md

 **THIS IS NOT TAX ADVICE.
 DO NOT USE FOR PRODUCTION SYSTEMS.**

 ### 🚨 Disclaimer
 This repository contains conceptual design patterns and architectural blueprints for **educational and research purposes only**.
 The "digital tax" domain is used as a fictional, complex scenario to illustrate universal system design challenges.
-These materials are not suitable for actual financial or tax determination systems without professional review and adaptation.
+These materials are not suitable for actual financial or tax determination systems without professional review and adaptation by qualified tax experts.

 ### 📚 Purpose
 This project documents a comprehensive framework for studying complex, rule-based system architectures.
 It serves as: